+A balloon payment on a car is a final, lump sum paid at the end of a loan’s term that is larger than the payments that came before it.
 An auto balloon loan might be a good fit for those looking for lower monthly payments similar to a car lease but with the rights of ownership.
-It can be a smart idea if you absolutely know you’ll have the ability to cover the balloon payment.
-It’s a risky idea if you don’t have a plan for plunking down that large amount.
+It can be a smart idea if you absolutely know you’ll be able to cover the balloon payment, but it can be risky if you don’t have a plan for paying such a large amount.

-|Number of Payments||35 plus final balloon payment
+|35, plus final balloon payment

 For example, in a 36-month loan, the balloon payment could be the 36th payment or the 37th payment after the full three-year term, depending on your contract.
 You may be able to find a longer or shorter term.

-Lower monthly payments are the biggest advantage of balloon loans, but that doesn’t mean you’re paying less overall — it’s simply a different way to structure the loan.
+Lower monthly payments are the biggest advantage of balloon loans, but that doesn’t mean you’re paying less overall; it’s simply a different way to structure the loan.

 This amount is set before you sign the loan contract and is determined based on the balloon factor, which is the estimated percentage of the vehicle’s value at the end of the loan term.
 For example, if a new car is worth $24,000 now and will be worth an estimated $15,000 in three years, then the balloon factor is 62.5%.